Crate-Train Your Puppy at Night in 7 Easy Steps

 Should I cover my puppy’s crate at night?

 Just like you pull your shades closed at night, many experts recommend covering the crate when your dog is sleeping, to foster good rest and keep from disturbing them.
 At bedtime, you can cover your puppy’s crate with a blanket to signal that it’s time for bed.
-Leave one side uncovered so you can keep an eye on your puppy.
-Or you can do this if they seem upset with the crate fully covered.
+Leave one side uncovered so you can keep an eye on your puppy, or if they seem upset with the crate fully covered.

 What should I do if my puppy whines in the crate?